Stuart Hamilton: Personal life and death

 Hamilton was known to friends and colleagues by his middle name, Stuart, or by his nickname "Stuartissimo" (a portmanteau of "Stuart" and the musical term "fortissimo").

 Hamilton's brother Lieutenant James Douglas Hamilton served in the Canadian Armed Forces in the Korean War and died in action within a month of his deployment.
 His brother Captain Peter Hamilton worked as a commercial aircraft pilot, and died in the tragic Air Canada Flight 621 crash at Toronto Pearson International Airport in 1970.
 Stuart's beloved older sister, Dorothy Marshall (née Hamilton) a professional singer in her youth, who worked for the Toronto Public Library later in life, and into her 90s as a volunteer for the Canadian Opera Company Archive Library.
 Dorothy survived Stuart by a few years, dying on January 25, 2020, at the age of 98.

 Hamilton has one living sibling.
-Patricia Hamilton who recently retired from a wonderfully long career in theatre and television after 12 years at the Shaw Festival.
+Patricia Hamilton who recently retired from theatre and television after 12 years at the Shaw Festival.
 Patricia's son (Hamilton's nephew) is actor Ben Carlson.
 He has also another surviving nephew (through Dorothy), great-niece, and great-grand niece.

 Hamilton identified as gay.
 "He never doubted or hid his sexual identity, even as a young man in the heteronormative 1950s.
 'I've never had the nerve to pretend I wasn't gay,' he wrote in Opening Windows."

 After years battling prostate cancer, Hamilton died on January 1, 2017, aged 87.